bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 Although the plugin will work with any theme, as a theme developer, you can choose to offer BigCommerce for WordPress support by styling the pages and elements created by the plugin to fit your theme’s design.

-Plugin developers can also fork [BigCommerce for WordPress on GitHub](https://github.com/bigcommerce/bigcommerce-for-wordpress), where the plugin is available as an open source project.
+Plugin developers can also fork [BigCommerce for WordPress on GitHub](https://github.com/bigcommerce/bigcommerce-for-wordpress), where the plugin is available as an open-source project.
 We encourage developers to adapt BigCommerce for WordPress to fit any custom use case imaginable!
 If you’re building a custom feature that you think would benefit the wider community, consider submitting a pull request on GitHub to add your feature to the code base.

-This guide will walk through the available options for developing themes that support BigCommerce for WordPress and extending the plugin through custom development.
+This guide will walk through the available options to develop themes that support BigCommerce for WordPress and extend the plugin through custom development.

 ## File structure